wraabe/Sum14DHCourseDev/Assignment/whatisDH.md

     publication.
 When the other teams do their work during week 4, the editorial group shall remain responsive and accommodate revisions to GitHub repository documents to better serve needs of print, blog, or ebook team.
-6. During week 4, both print working group shall use pandoc to convert blog posts from its team members to a printed LaTeX document (report or article in PDF format) that gathers all student contributions (including those by editorial team) and has a shared bibliography for all citations.
+6. During week 4, each print working group (one for each team) shall use Pandoc to convert blog posts from its team members to a printed LaTeX document (report or article in PDF format) that gathers all student contributions (including those by editorial team) and has a shared bibliography for all citations.
 The final product should be based on the most current and updated GitHub fork.
-7. During week 4, both public blog working group shall develop an independent public blog of all group posts with keywords and citations.
+7. During week 4, both public blog working groups shall develop an independent public blog of all group posts with keywords and citations.
 The final product should be based on the most current and updated GitHub fork.
-8. During week 4, both ebook groups shall use
-    Calibre to generate an ebook in ePub format and publish the book on Google Books.
-The final product
-    should be based on the most current and updated GitHub fork.
+8. During week 4, both ebook working groups shall use Calibre to generate an ebook in ePub format and publish the book on Google Books.
+The final product should be based on the most current and updated GitHub fork.

 At every stage, students are encouraged to raise the bar above minimal assignment requirements.
 Ask yourself, for example,  would post or printed document benefit from a table of contents or index?
 Should blog posts have keywords?
 Should contributor notes be published also?

-Final notes: I encourage an iterative process.
+** General Notes:** I encourage an iterative process.
 Test things to see if they work.
 Try to do everything, but developed reasoned processes to scale back ambitions if it becomes overwhelming.
 The final step of the process will be a personal reflection on collaboration in the assignment (500 words), which will be posted on the course blog.

+## Group requirements

+### Editorial Working Group

+Your group is responsible for consistency of citation and formatting.
+Revise and mark up individual posts for revision.
+Devise a system in which you maintain control over the source Markdown documents in GitHub.
+Review and return posts with editorial markup by Tuesday.
+I recommend converting PanDoc to RTF and using Word or Google Docs to add marginal commentary.
+After writers make their edits, it is your final review that provides consistency of formatting style and editorial style.

+Using a shared Zotero library, create a shared citation folder with one citation entry for each file.
+If multiple students cite the same file differently, it is your job to ensure that all are cited consistently and that none are duplicated.
+When the Zotero library has been properly edited and consistent, other working groups will need to install the bib file.
+Place it in the GitHub repository with revised markdown documents.

+### Print Working Group

+### Public Blog Working Group